cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 FinalizeMac(data_len_bits)
 ~~~

-The `FinalizeMac` function computes a 128- or 256-bit tag.
+The `FinalizeMac` function computes a 128- or 256-bit tag that authenticates the input data.

 It finalizes all the instances, absorbs the resulting tags into the first state, and computes the final tag using that single state, as done in AEGIS-128L.